 There are hundreds of them, all contentedly chewing the grass and not being too concerned about traffic and people.
 I arrived in the early afternoon so I quickly pitched the caravan then set off to spend some time around Dover.
-Tom-tom confidently navigated me up the road past the castle to the cliff top car parks.
+Tom-tom confidently navigated me up the road past the castle to the clifftop car parks.
 Since the days of Townsend Thoresen I’ve been passing through the Port of Dover three or four times each year, but not until last week have I stood on the top of the White Cliffs and looked down on the scene below.

 It’s only when you have the sea-gulls view of the Port do you realize what a hive of activity it is.
-With the almost perfect weather conditions the cliffs of Le Cap Blanc Nez could clearly be seen across the Channel.
+With the almost perfect weather conditions, the cliffs of Le Cap Blanc Nez could clearly be seen across the Channel.

-Tuesday – A beautiful day so lunch and a flask is packed into the car and I do the short drive into Dover.
+Tuesday – A beautiful day so lunch and a flask are packed into the car and I do the short drive into Dover.
 I’m first in the queue of cars waiting to drive up the hill into the car parks.
 Admission price for each adult is a hefty £17.50 but my EH membership card gets me in free.

 Long before Henry II started building a stone castle, the hill had been used as an Iron Age hill fort.
 Later the Romans built a lighthouse, the remains of which are still standing.
 It was to the Pharos and the Saxon church that I first went.

 Later I walked around the ramparts before dropping down to enter the courtyard.
-It’s a strenuous climb to the top of the keep but fortunately there are several floors to visit so it makes a break in the stair climbing.
+It’s a strenuous climb to the top of the keep but fortunately, there are several floors to visit so it makes a break in the stair climbing.

 Once on the roof of the keep, the views across the countryside and the Straits of Dover are superb.

 There is much to see at the Castle but I wanted to move on to my next venue, so I left the wartime tunnels and the World War II control rooms for another time.
-After so much activity I was glad to get back into the car and drive the 15 miles to the ruins of Richborough Roman Fort.
+After so much walking and climbing I was glad to get back into the car and drive the 15 miles to the ruins of Richborough Roman Fort.
 First thing on arrival was to get out an easy chair, then have some lunch and a beer before more walking.
 Although these remains now stand in the middle of a field, when the Romans built it, it was one of a series of Shore forts which all stood close to the shoreline.